Collective Worship

 Amen.

 There will be opportunities when, in silence or to appropriate music, everyone is able to reflect.
 The atmosphere during collective worship is very important, the way that we speak to children, the way they are expected to behave and the way in which they come in sets the tone.
 Spirituality is where we 'grow the soul'.
 It is woven like a thread through our school enriching who we are.
 By creating meaningful moments, we aim to transform thoughts, actions and heighten awareness.
 Through providing an exciting, engaging and thought provoking curriculum, we encourage children to explore, ask questions, reflect and grow as unique individuals.
 We want our pupils to go out from St Michael’s and shine brightly in their communities.
+See below how we provide opportunities for children to develop spirituality across the curriculum.

 Worship Leaders